Power monoids and their arithmetic: a survey: Introduction.

 Power semigroups provide a natural algebraic framework for a variety of key problems in additive number theory and related areas \cite{Bie-Ger-22, Tri-Yan-23(a), Tri-Yan2025(b), GarSan-Tri-24(a)}, including S\'ark\"ozy's conjecture on the ``additive irreducibility'' of the set of [non-zero] squares of a finite field of prime order \cite[Conjecture 1.6]{Sark2012} and Ostmann's conjecture \cite[p.~13]{Ostm1968} on the ``asymptotic additive irreducibility'' of the set of (positive rational) primes.

-Their first explicit appearance can be traced back to a 1953 paper by Dubreil \cite{Dubr-1953}, where, however, the author argued in favor of including the empty set (see the unnumbered remark from loc.~cit., p.~281).
-Their systematic investigation, begun in the late 1960s, was pursued intensively throughout the 1980s and 1990s.

-By that time, researchers were mainly interested in the study of varieties (that is, classes of semigroups that are closed under taking homomorphic images, subsemigroups, and finite direct products) generated by $\mathcal P(S)$ as $S$ ranges over a specified family of finite semigroups.
-A catalyst of these early developments was the role of power semigroups in the study of formal languages and automata \cite{Alm02}.
+The first explicit appearance of power semigroups in the literature dates back to at least a 1950 paper by Ballieu~\cite{Bal1950}.
+However, their systematic investigation only took off in the late 1960s, continuing intensively through the 1970s--1990s.
+During this period, research focused primarily on the study of \begin{itemize} \item the lattice of sub[semi]groups of $\mathcal P(G)$ or $\mathcal P_\fin(G)$ when $G$ is a group \cite{McC-Hay-1973, Put-1979, Ped-Siz-1980}; \item the automorphisms of the finitary power semigroup of a group \cite{Byr-Llo-Ped-Ste-1977, Byr-Llo-Men-Tel-1978, Byr-Llo-Ste-1982, Byr-Llo-Ped-Ste-1984} (these and related papers appear to have gone largely unnoticed until April 2026, partly because they use the term ``semigroups of complexes'' instead of ``power semigroups''); \item the varieties generated by $\mathcal{P}(S)$ as $S$ ranges over certain families of \textit{finite} semigroups \cite{Pin-1980, Mar-1981, Pin-1995, Alm02}, where a \evid{variety} is a class of semigroups closed under homomorphic images, subsemigroups, and finite direct products. \end{itemize} In particular, these latter developments were largely driven by the role of power semigroups in the theory of formal languages and automata.

-Power semigroups have also been central to the ongoing development of an arithmetic theory of semigroups and rings, aiming to extend the classical theory of factorizations \cite{Ger-Hal-06} beyond its traditional boundaries.
-These aspects of the topic form the core of the present survey and will be discussed in much greater detail in Sections~\ref{sect:04} and \ref{sec:future}.
-In the remainder of this introduction, we will instead briefly review other directions of research that have contributed to the revival of the subject after it remained more or less dormant for roughly twenty years.
+Power semigroups have also been central to the ongoing development of an arithmetic theory of semigroups and rings, aiming to extend the classical theory of factorizations~\cite{Ger-Hal-06} beyond its traditional boundaries.
+Such aspects of the topic form the core of the present survey and will be discussed in much greater detail in Sections~\ref{sect:04} and~\ref{sec:future}.
+In the remainder of this introduction, we will instead briefly review other directions of research that have contributed to the revival of the subject in the past decade.

-Let us just mention here that power semigroups are ``strongly non-cancellative structures'' (for instance, the large power semigroup of a finite group contains non-trivial idempotents, except in trivial cases), and the classical theory of factorizations is ill-suited to handle such situations.
-For this reason, in Section~\ref{sec:3_new_perspectives} we review the basics of an ``extended theory of factorizations'', which provides tools to circumvent these and other obstacles inherent in the classical approach.
+Let us just mention here that power semigroups are ``strongly non-cancellative structures'' (for instance, if $G$ is a group, then $XG = GX = G$ for every non-empty $X \subseteq \allowbreak G$), and the classical theory of factorizations is ill-suited to handle such situations.
+For this reason, in Section~\ref{sec:3_new_perspectives} we review the basics of an ``extended theory of factorizations'', which provides tools to circumvent, or at least mitigate, the side effects arising from these and other obstacles inherent in the classical approach.